-When it comes to gaming, the graphics card is by far the most important part of the equation.
-Then there’s the CPU, which shouldn’t bottleneck the GPU too much and should allow for stutter-free performance.
-Finally, add a large amount (16GB or more) of relatively fast memory and you’re set.
+The graphics card is by far the most essential part of the equation when it comes to gaming.
+Then there’s the CPU, which shouldn’t bottleneck the GPU too much and allow for stutter-free performance.
+Finally, add a significant amount (16GB or more) of relatively fast memory, and you’re set.
 But what about the motherboard?
 With it being more or less the peripheral nervous system for every computer, does the motherboard matter for gaming?
-Could it affect gaming performance in a negative or positive way?
+Could it affect gaming performance negatively or positively?
 Find out below.

 If you want the short answer no, the motherboard shouldn’t matter much for gaming if we assume everything works as it should.
-This means the board is able to push the CPU to its maximum power and clock limits without issues.
+This means the board can push the CPU to its maximum power and clock limits without issues.
 It also implies the board can run the memory at its certified XMP speeds.
-If these two conditions are met, different motherboards running the same CPU and memory achieve pretty much the same performance in games.
-Even if they’re based on different chipsets.
+If these two conditions are met, different motherboards running the same CPU and memory achieve the same performance in games, even if they’re based on other chipsets.

 Most memory sticks technically run overclocked.
-Only those sticks that run at the base speed certified for a certain memory standard (DDR4 base speed is 2133MT/s) aren’t overclocked.
-In order to run your memory at speeds higher than base, you have to turn on the XMP option in BIOS.
-Intel first introduced XMP but these days, most motherboard manufacturers call their memory OC feature XMP.
-Unless you have memory running at base spec (2133MT/s in the case of DDR4) you’ll have to turn on XMP in order to reach the speeds advertised on the packaging.
+Only sticks that run at the base speed certified for a specific memory standard (DDR4 base speed is 2133MT/s) aren’t overclocked.
+To run your memory at speeds higher than the base, you have to turn on the XMP option in BIOS.
+Intel first introduced XMP, but these days, most motherboard manufacturers call their memory OC feature XMP.
+Unless you have memory running at base spec (2133MT/s in the case of DDR4), you’ll have to turn on XMP to reach the speeds advertised on the packaging.
 For instance, if you have DDR4 3200 memory and don’t turn on XMP, the memory will run at slower speeds (2133, or 2400, or 3200 but with looser timings).

 Most Intel chipsets come with memory speed limitations.
 Technically, they support faster memory and XMP profiles but not full memory overclocking.
-Their upper speed limit is equal to the speed officially supported by different processors.
+Their upper-speed limit is equal to the speed officially supported by different processors.
 For instance, if you pair the Core i5-10400 with a B460 board, you’re limited to DDR4 2666 memory – or DDR4 2933 for i7 and i9 CPUs – since this is the fastest speed officially supported by the 10400.
-Only the newest chipsets, made for 11th gen CPUs, have full memory OC support enabled as a regular feature (B560 and H570).
+Only the newest chipsets made for 11th gen CPUs have full memory OC support as a regular feature (B560 and H570).
 Well, all except the entry-level H510.

 If you install the 10400 on a B560 motherboard, you will be able to use XMP and run your memory stick(s) at the speed advertised on the package.
 On a board based on the B560 chipset, you can turn on XMP and run the memory at 3200MT/s without issues.
 In other words, on B460 and H410 and older motherboards, you could lose some of the performance since you’re limited to DDR4 2666 or 2933 memory, depending on the CPU.
 The difference in gaming performance isn’t huge, but it’s there.
 So, for all of you wanting to get a 10th gen non-K Intel CPU, a motherboard based on the B560 chipset can give you higher performance in games.